-Through Participation in and successful comletion of the doctorate in Public Policy, graduates will:
+Through participation in and successful completion of the doctorate in public policy, graduates will:

 - Display scientific literacy, which includes understanding the scientific method, quantitative and qualitative research methods, the ability to evaluate scientific literature and critically apply theories, methodologies, and knowledge to address fundamental questions in public policy.

 - Understand the history of theoretical knowledge in public policy, and social sciences more broadly, and identify how these conceptual developments reflect broader changes in political, social, economic and cultural values over time.

 - Demonstrate the ability to synthesize and apply scientific knowledge to create a plan of inquiry, develop new conceptual models and/or research hypotheses.
 Graduates will justify new questions based on existing literature, select appropriate methodologies to analyze a public policy issue, and indicate potential contributions and informed evidence-based recommendations to make or change policies and processes as a result of research through an original individual research project.

 - Acquire professional skills in the production of their own ideas.
 Graduates will exhibit skills in professional communication appropriate to public policy including writing, in a clear, concise, and convincing manner to a variety of audiences, including academic scholars, public policy professionals, legal actors, and the general public, publishing and presenting research at conferences in their field, and through teaching, in both formal and informal venues which may include students, practitioners, and community members.

 - Respect the principles of scientific ethics and the values of diversity and social justice in public policy research, teaching and service.